adamzukerman/harmony_experimentation/roadmap.md

 * Make the resolver move notes smoothly
 * Find method to optimize dissonance of note1
 * Create an axis that shows nearby dissonances if note1 were to slide
-* moving all input handling to input.py
+* Moving all input handling to input.py
 * Find a way to handle the global variables about MOUSE_PRESSED and PIANO_MODE
 * Flip the axes of the note axis so notes are shifted horizontally
 * Add a trail for note2